cloudflare/terraform-provider-cloudflare/docs/data-sources/filters.md

 <a id="nestedatt--result"></a>
 ### Nested Schema for `result`

-Optional:
+Read-Only:

 - `description` (String) An informative summary of the filter.
-- `ref` (String) A short reference tag.
-Allows you to select related filters.

-Read-Only:

 - `expression` (String) The filter expression.
 For more information, refer to [Expressions](https://developers.cloudflare.com/ruleset-engine/rules-language/expressions/).
 - `id` (String) The unique identifier of the filter.
 - `paused` (Boolean) When true, indicates that the filter is currently paused.
+- `ref` (String) A short reference tag.
+Allows you to select related filters.